Meet the Palliative Care Team

 The palliative care team will spend a lot of time with you and your family.
 They will assess your pain level and other symptoms.
 They will discuss and explain all of your treatment options.
-And above all, they will explore your goals and wishes so that they can help you match treatments to your goals.
+And above all, they will explore your goals so that they can help you match your treatment options to your goals.

-But what should you ask the team during the meeting?
+But what should you ask the team during your first meeting?
 Here are some suggestions:

 - What can I expect from palliative care?

-- Where will my care be provided (e.g., in the hospital, home, nursing home, hospice)?
+- Where will my care be provided (e.g., in the hospital, home, nursing home)?

 - Who is on the palliative care team?